-School lunches are eaten in the Chase Hall with packed lunches in the May Hall and lunchtime supervisors are on hand to support the children.
+School lunches are eaten in the Chase Hall and May Hall and lunchtime supervisors are on hand to support the children.
+We will also on occasion use the May Hall for school lunches, depending on the circumstances.
 The support may range from helping children to use cutlery in the lower school, to encouraging children to think about waste and recycling in the upper school.

-Infant Free School Meals
+Free School Meals

-All children in Reception, Year I and Year 2 will receive free school meals.
-This is a government funded initiative and links well to the new National Curriculum where we are teaching the children in the infants much more about food - where it comes from, how it grows and eating healthily.
+All children will receive free school meals.
+This is a government funded initiative and links well to the new National Curriculum where we are teaching the children more about food - where it comes from, how it grows and eating healthily.

 Some children may have a particular diet for medical or religious reasons and we can cater for their individual needs.
-Should a parent not want their child to benefit from a free meal then they must contact the school to request an opt-out form.
 Packed lunches that are brought to school will need to conform to a standard which will be monitored by school staff.